shreif633/rusty-sword/README.md

 - sqlx migrations
 - always use migrations to change the database
 - do not be afraid of having as many migrations as you need

+## repositories
+- this is the only place that should access the database directly
+- use the repository pattern
+- follows naming conventions based on exlixir phoenix
+- use entire rows to read
+- use small changesets to write

+## How to contribute
+- The master branch is only for stable and reviewed code
+- Fork this repo and checkout the `development` branch
+- Make your changes
+- Submit a PR agains the `development` Branch